mtl/svg2mod/README.md

   separated list of any of the following options can be used:
   `tracks`,`vias`,`pads`,`copperpour`,`footprints`

+* Hatch

+  Keepout areas have different hatching styles.
+This allows customization of the appearance of hatching when converting from an svg, Ex: `F.Keepout:Hatch:edge`.
+  All available hatch options are `none`, `edge`, `full`.

 [^1]: These layers can have arguments when svg2mod is in pretty mode

 [^2]: Drills can only be svg circle objects.
 The stroke width in `Drill.Cu` is the pad size and the fill is the drill size.